 More than anything, you should feel confident that your lawyer will keep you updated every step of the way, flag any obstacles and explain how they will move forward.
 Cases can drag on, but you don’t want to feel it’s dragging without reason and that you’re sitting on the sidelines waiting for an update.

-Our Texas personal injury lawyers are 5-star rated by hundreds of clients who trust us to get them the compensation you deserve.
+Now you know what questions to ask a personal injury lawyer before hiring them to take on your case.
+If you’re looking for a reputable, dedicated, and experienced firm, our Texas personal injury lawyers are 5-star rated by hundreds of clients who trust us to get them the compensation you deserve.
 When you choose Patino Law Firm, you’ll benefit from decades of experience in a range of complex personal injury cases, and you only ever pay us a fee when we win your case.
-To get a free, no-obligation case review and ask us the questions, you should ask a personal injury lawyer, fill in the contact form or call 855-LAW-NINJA.
+To get a free, no-obligation case review, fill in the contact form or call 855-LAW-NINJA.